phamhuuan/react-native-select-dropdown/README.md

 ---

 ### renderCustomizedButtonChild
-function recieves selected item and its index, this function should return a React component as a child for dropdown button `buttonStyle` should be used for parent button view style.
+function receives selected item and its index, this function should return a React component as a child for dropdown button `buttonStyle` should be used for parent button view style.
 #### # check examples folder to make things clear

 | Type       | Required |